CSCfi/helm-charts/charts/hedgedoc/README.md

 Since we are using the `bitnami/postgresql` Helm Chart as a dependency, you can take a look to the [PostgreSQL ArtifactHub](https://artifacthub.io/packages/helm/bitnami/postgresql/15.5.0) to check the different values.

-This parameters is disabled by default.
-If you want to use a postgresql database among, enable it with `postgresql.enabled`
+This parameter is disabled by default.
+If you want to use a postgresql database among Hedgedoc deployment on Rahti, enable it with `postgresql.enabled`

 ### HedgeDoc parameters